jichu4n/palm-pdb/README.md

 const buf1 = db3.serialize({encoding: 'shiftjis'});
 ```

-If you are unsure what text encoding is used in a particular file or in a particular version of Palm OS, see [here](https://github.com/jichu4n/palm-os-sdk/blob/a7a3d4ad02a939f8b91db8018065ebcf05cdf276/sdk-5r3/include/Core/System/PalmLocale.h#L487) for the full list of text encodings supported by Palm OS.
+If you are not sure what text encoding to specify, see [here](https://github.com/jichu4n/palm-os-sdk/blob/a7a3d4ad02a939f8b91db8018065ebcf05cdf276/sdk-5r3/include/Core/System/PalmLocale.h#L487) for the full list of text encodings supported by Palm OS.

 To find the `encoding` name that corresponds to a particular text encoding, see [the iconv-lite wiki](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings).